-- Water Quality Indicator: Total suspended solids will be no less than annually at the Upper Elkhart River outlet to the Lower Elkhart River.
-After five years of implementation, water quality samples will show a decreasing trend, with more samples annually meeting the target level for total suspended solids of 15 mg/L. - Administrative Indicator: The number of BMPs that can reduce total suspended solids will be tracked annually.
-The total number of acreage will be compared against annual targets identified in Error!
-Reference source not found.
-Individual load reductions calculated for each BMP will be r eviewed to determine if the cumulative loading rate for total suspended solids is sufficient to meet the target reduction.
+- Water Quality Indicator: Total suspended solids or turbidity will be no measured less than annually at the Upper Elkhart River outlet to the Lower Elkhart River.
+After five years of implementation, water quality samples will show a decreasing trend, with more samples annually meeting the target level for total suspended solids of 15 mg/L or for turbidity of 9.7 NTU. - Administrative Indicator: The number of BMPs that can reduce total suspended solids will be tracked annually.
+The total number of acreage will be compared against annual targets identified in Table 91 Individual load reductions calculated for each BMP will be reviewed to determine if the cumulative loading rate for total suspended solids is sufficient to meet the target reduction.